Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Additional Related Work

 \textbf{Formal Languages and Recurrent Models.} For recurrent models, analysis on formal languages dates back to a few decades ago (see \citet{kolen2001field}).
 Several works have examined the ability of RNNs and LSTMs to recognize various context-free and counter languages \citep{gers2001lstm, weiss2018practical,suzgun2018evaluating}, the most prominent one being the Dyck\footnote{Checking whether a sequence of brackets is well-balanced.} languages \citep{skachkova-etal-2018-closing, bhattamishra-etal-2020-practical}.
 Connections between RNNs and finite state automata have been explored for a long time \citep{RNNFSTgoudreau1994first,korsky2019computational}.
 Prior works have also sought to extract finite state automata from recurrent models trained on regular languages (see \citet{Comparative-Giles} for a survey).
 Connections between LSTMs and counter automata have also been established empirically \citep{suzgun2019lstm} and theoretically \citep{ merrill2020formal}.
 More recently, multiple works have investigated the ability of Transformers to recognize various regular, context-free \citep{ebrahimi2020can, yao-etal-2021-self,bhattamishra-etal-2020-practical}, and mildly context-sensitive languages \citep{wang2021evaluating}.

 \textbf{Neural Networks and Parities.} Prior works can be divided into two categories.
 One set of works focuses on the Parity language containing strings of arbitrary length that can be represented by a 2-state DFA.
 The other set examines the $\sparn{n}{k}$ problem with strings over $\hamn$ where the output depends on a subset of bits.
 The $\sparn{n}{k}$ problem has been widely studied in learning theory and has several well-understood properties.
+On the $\sparn{n}{k}$, \citet{hiddenprogressdl} theoretically analyze the ability of feedforward-like networks trained with SGD and conduct experiments with various architectures including Transformers.
+Some of our results corroborate their findings and we empirically explore the phenomenon further.
+Preliminary experiments along this direction were also explored in \citet{edelman2022inductiveksparse} where they showed that Transformers can efficiently express $\kspar$ functions.

 Since variable length Parity can be represented by a 2-state DFA, small-sized RNNs can efficiently represent them and several works have found LSTMs to generalize well when tested empirically \citep{schwarzschild2021can}.
 On the other hand, Transformers are limited in their ability to express such a language \citep{hahn-2020-theoretical}.
 While they can express them for bounded lengths \citep{chiang-cholak-2022-overcoming}, they have been found to struggle when tested empirically \citep{bhattamishra-etal-2020-ability,deepminddeletang2022neural,chiang-cholak-2022-overcoming}. \citet{anil2022exploring} explore length generalization abilities of large language models on Parity.
-On the $\sparn{n}{k}$, \citet{hiddenprogressdl} theoretically analyze the ability of feedforward-like networks trained with SGD and conduct experiments with various architectures including Transformers.
-Preliminary experiments along this direction were also explored in \citet{edelman2022inductiveksparse} where they also showed that Transformers can efficiently express $\kspar$ functions.
 Finding $\pari$ and other languages by uniformly initializing weights was also explored in the 1990s (see Chap.
 13 \citet{kolen2001field}) for older versions of recurrent architectures which are not used anymore.